MoronSlayer/Digital-garden/content/garden/AI_Prod_Mgmt.md

 learning question.
 Think about how you start with level two, and then use feedback and other data to move to level three.
 - Great AI does not necessarily equal a great product.
 - In the end, the product manager controls the roadmap

+### AI and the product-led organization

+A product-led organization is a business that rallies the entire company around the product so each team can leverage it to achieve their most important outcomes.
+This will help to better understand customers and drive key business outcomes.

+#### Six characteristics of product-led organizations:

+1. Align each function around the product
+2. Make decisions with data over gut feel
+3. Use the product as a marketing channel
+4. Have amazing onboarding
+5. Help users help themselves
+6. Collect and use feedback from customers

+#### Examples of leveraging AI across a product-led organization:
+- AI and machine learning tools can better process and organize data, enabling teams to make more—and faster—data-driven decisions.
+- AI can analyze user behavior in the product to identify engagement patterns and proactively suggest features or content to highlight during onboarding.
+- In-product chatbots can interact with users to address pain points, offer recommendations to encourage ideal usage, and provide personalized support at scale